dsu-arl/base-c-programming-dojo/hello-world/hello-world/DESCRIPTION.md

 ```C
 #include <stdio.h>
 ```
-The line above imports the `stdio.h` library, which contains functions for input and output operations, such as `printf` (used for printing to the screen) and `scanf` (used for reading user input).
+The line above imports the `stdio.h` (Standard Input/Output) library, which contains functions for input and output operations, such as `printf` (used for printing to the screen) and `scanf` (used for reading user input).
 Without including this line, we wouldn’t be able to use these functions in our program.

 ### The `main` Function
 In C, every program must have a `main` function.
 This function marks the **starting point of execution**.
 When the program runs, it starts executing the code from here.
+C programs always run from top to bottom, meaning that each line of code happens one at a time, from start to end. main is always the starting place, return 0; the stopping place.
 ```C
 int main() {
     return 0;